-My biography of the Austrian-born logician, mathematician, and philosopher Kurt Gödel (1906–1978), Journey to the Edge of Reason, will be published in 2021 by W. W. Norton in the US and Oxford University Press in the UK, and subsequently in German translation by Ullstein.
+My biography of the Austrian-born logician, mathematician, and philosopher Kurt Gödel (1906–1978), Journey to the Edge of Reason, is now available from W. W. Norton in the US and Oxford University Press in the UK.
+A German translation will be published next year by Ullstein.

 In the course of my research, I have read many intriguing and previously unpublished documents pertaining to the life and work of this singular, tormented, and profound thinker, and I hope to make as many of them as possible available on this site, so as to freely share them with others who share my fascination with Kurt Gödel.
 This includes the newly released, complete translation of Gödel's letters to his mother and brother, which can be found by following the "DOCUMENTS" link in the header above.

 Many of Gödel’s private notes were written in the German system of Gabelsberger shorthand (developed by F. X. Gabelsberger, 1789–1849) — once widely taught in school in Austria and southern Germany (and applied to more than 200 other languages) but replaced in 1924, the year Gödel graduated from high school, by a new, “unified” German shorthand system.
 As a result, it is today something of an esoteric art to read Gabelsberger.